 Fetching the user path from your log file

 You can fetch the click trail for any user from 19 reports in Expert Data Miner.
-The click trail of your visitor will depend heavily of some factors like his landing page, the keywords that he used to find your site, the fact that he is or not a returning user, etc...
+The click trail of your visitors will depend heavily of some factors like his landing page, the keywords that they used to find your site, the fact that they are or not returning visitors, etc...

 If you click on one of the underlined numbers ( here the 6.47 in red) you get the following distribution.